ychuangab/NTU_HTLIN_ML_Foundation/README.md

 # NTU HTLIN ML Foundation
-Homework, practices of Machine Learning Foundation by NTU HTLIN, on Cousera
+Homework, practices of Machine Learning Foundation by NTU HTLIN, on Coursera